Low energy resolvent estimates for slowly decaying attractive potentials: Introduction

 The operator $\Delta$ is the ordinary Laplacian, and we shall often write it as

-Here and below the Einstein summation convention is adopted without tensorial superscripts.
+Here and below, the Einstein summation convention is adopted without tensorial superscripts.
 The potential $V$ is \textit{slowly decaying} and \textit{attractive}, and $q$ is a perturbation of short-range type for $-\tfrac12\Delta+V$.
 Precise assumptions will be given soon below in Assumption~\ref{cond:230806}.

 The scattering theory for slowly decaying potentials, whether attractive or repulsive, was first studied by Yafaev \cite{Y}, and was developed by Nakamura \cite{Nakam} and Fournais--Skibsted \cite{FS} in connection with the threshold resonances.
 These approaches were even further sophisticated by Skibsted \cite{S}, where the full stationary scattering theory was carried out with sharp estimates involving long-range perturbations.
+In addition, recently, Sussman~\cite{Su} has discussed it on an asymptotically Eulidean manifold.
 Our goal is very similar to that of \cite{S}, but we would like to relax the smoothness assumption and simplify the proofs.
 In fact, almost all of these former results impose $C^\infty$ smoothness on the potential, since they are dependent on the pseudodifferential techniques.
-Recently, Ito--Skibsted \cite{IS} developed simple commutator arguments to discuss the stationary scattering theory for strictly positive energies.
+Recently, Ito--Skibsted \cite{IS} have developed simple commutator arguments to discuss the stationary scattering theory for strictly positive energies.
 We are going to follow their approach for the low energies including $0$.

 The setting of the paper is in part stronger than it should be, in that the principal part of the potential has spherical symmetry, and in that the perturbation is of short-range type, either of which were not assumed in \cite{S}.
-However in the present paper we can relax smoothness to $C^2$ with a new technique from \cite{IS}.
+However, in the present paper we can relax smoothness to $C^2$ with a new technique from \cite{IS}.
 We expect that the paper could be extended to the setting of \cite{S}, if we employed a method of an even recent paper by Ito--Skibsted \cite{IS2}.
-This would require much longer and more complicated preliminaries, and for this reason here we have decided to present only simple startup arguments for the subject.
+This would require much longer and more complicated preliminaries, and for this reason, here we have decided to present only simple start-up arguments for the subject.
 Hopefully, we could discuss such an extension elsewhere.